I hope you have all had a lovely Summer! We have got lots of things planned in the following term which we are looking forward to.

 Stay and Play

-nursery building.
+in the main building.
 Please come along with your little ones via the schools main entrance.

 We will be asking parents for a voluntary contribution of just 50p which will enable us to supply tea/coffee/squash